Contents

 Project validation and verification must incorporate site visits to project facilities in accordance with the requirements of ISO 14064-3, 6.1.4.2, including, at a minimum, site visits during validation and initial verification to the biomass processing site and the biomass injection site.
 Validators should, whenever possible, observe operation of the biomass processing and injection to ensure full documentation of process inputs and outputs through visual observation.

-Verifiers and validators must comply with the requirements defined in Section 4 of the Isometric Standard.
+Verifiers and validators must comply with the requirements defined in the Isometric Standard.
 In addition, teams must maintain and demonstrate expertise associated with the specific technologies of interest, including biomass growth or production, biomass processing, biomass production and geologic storage.

 Ownership